tomjaguarpaw/blog.poisson.chat/posts/2017-05-24-canonical-testing.rst

 the singleton \\(\\{[0,1,2]\\}\\) is subsumed by the pair
 \\(\\{[0,0,1], [0,1,1]\\}\\).

-This appears to be a characterization (or slight generalization) of canonical test sets, justifying their "optimality" categorically:
+I would like to find a characterization (or generalization) of canonical test sets, justifying their "optimality" categorically.
+The following seems close, but is actually incorrect:

   A canonical test set is a terminal object in a category of subsumptions.